odewahn/tmpnb-on-carina/README.md

+# tmpnb on Carina

+This repo describes how to get tmpnb running on Carina.
+Since Carina doesn't (yet) support static IPs, it also shows how to use [interlock](https://github.com/ehazlett/interlock) on another server to serve as a static IP where you can create a DNS entry and an SSL cert.

 # Set up a cluster on Carina

 Before dogin any of this, you need to install [cainra](https://github.com/getcarina/carina) CLI tool and start a cluster.
 In this example, I've used a cluster called `somerville`.